Codecademy/docs/content/html/concepts/entities/terms/greek-symbols/greek-symbols.md

 ---
-Title: "Greek Symbols"
+Title: 'Greek Symbols'
-Description: "Greek symbols are frequently employed in scientific, mathematical, and technological applications.
-They can be used via HTML entities."
+Description: 'Greek symbols are frequently employed in scientific, mathematical, and technological applications.
+They can be used via HTML entities.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Characters"
+  - 'Characters'
-  - "Symbol"
+  - 'Symbol'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Greek symbols are frequently employed in scientific, mathematical, and technological applications.
 They can be used via HTML entities and by using Unicode values.